bart-kneepkens/Good-iOS-App-Checklist/README.md

 - Swipe to go back
 - Haptic feedback
 - Tap the statusbar to scroll to the top of a list
-- Swipe down to refresh a list
+- Swipe down to refresh a list for dynamic content

 ### 5. Has a framerate of at least 60 fps
 Try to stay above 60 fps throughout the runtime of the application.
 Anything lower may look sluggish.